J-Sarnoff/FlexFloat.jl/src/module/AdjacentFloat/README.md

   These routines return +/-Inf when given +/-Inf.
+  And step twice given values of very small magnitude (see paper).

   That differs from nextfloat(-Inf) == -realmax(), prevfloat(Inf) == realmax()

   (prevfloat(Inf)==Inf makes more sense to me, and likely is more helpful).

-  And steps twice when given values of very small magnitude (see paper).

   The alternative implementation, converting to [U]Int and adding/subtracting 1,
   returns NaN when given +/-Inf -- and checking for Inf adds branching.